How to Intelligently and Responsibly Buy a Car

 You don’t need to change your oil every 3,000 miles, and beware sales tactics designed to get you to spend more money.
 Part of owning a car is paying for maintenance, so if you considered that when determining what you could afford to spend, barring any major repairs not covered by insurance, you should be set.

 If you financed the car, I recommend continuing your car payments to yourself after you stop paying the lender.
 Set up a “Car Fund” account at ING Direct or your favorite high-yield savings account and send your payments there.
-This will better prepare you for any maintenance needed as your car ages or for buying a next car when the current one eventually dies.
+This will better prepare you for any maintenance needed as your car ages or for buying the next car when the current one eventually dies.

 Driving isn’t always fun when the primary purpose is commuting in traffic to and from your office.
 But it would be even less fun with the knowledge you didn’t get a good price.
 Driving for leisure can be more pleasurable, and this is the reason people are often to pay more for a car with better performance and higher-end features than the basic low-cost alternative.